puppetlabs/puppetlabs-splunk_hec/README.md

 It is possible to only include data in reports based on specific conditions (Puppet Agent Run failure, compilation failure, change, etc.) See Customized-Reporting in the [Advanced Topics](#advanced-topics) section for details on using that.

+To enable this module:
-Enabling this module is as simple as classifying your Puppet Servers with spluk_hec and setting the Splunk HEC URL along with the token provided by Splunk.
+  - Classify your Puppet Servers with the splunk_hec class
+  - Set the `url` parameter which refers to your Splunk url along with the token provided by Splunk
+  - Set the `token` parameter which will be the HEC token you create in Splunk.
+  - Set the `enable_reports` to true

 This module sends data to Splunk by modifying your report processor settings and indirector routes.yaml.

+To send Orchestrator jobs and Event activity to Splunk, follow the instructions in the [Events](#events) Section.

-There are two Tasks included in this module, `splunk_hec:bolt_apply` and `splunk_hec:bolt_result`, that provide similar data for Bolt Plans to submit data to Splunk.
+There are two Tasks included in this module, `splunk_hec:bolt_apply` and `splunk_hec:bolt_result`, that provide a pre-packaged way to compose Bolt Plans that submit data to Splunk every time they are run.
 Example plans are included which demonstrate task usage.

 ## Requirements
 ------------